 All off leash play will be monitored by our qualified staff.
 Your dog will get the opportunity to play in a structured environment.
 These dogs are selected based on play styles and temperament.
-Dogs will get the socialization and exercise their owners want.
 We want your dog to be happy to come to Day School.
 Our goal is for your dog to go home tired but happy from mental stimulation and play.

 When your dog comes to Field of Dreams Doggie Day School we will work on reinforcing the positive behaviors.
 We encourage dogs with one-on-one training not to jump up on people or bark while at day school.
 Our goal is for this to carry over to your home environment.